 When you’ve got all your pieces arranged the way you like them it’s time to hang it up!

-These bright yellow berries add a lot of interest to this wreath.
+These bright yellow berries add a lot of interest to the lighter colored wreath.

-We loved how our colors looked against the worn barn wood on our little guest house.
+When we finished our wreaths we decided that we loved how our colors looked against the worn barn wood on our little guest house.
+That’s the background we used for the finished photo’s.

 Want some more Fall Decor Ideas?
 Be sure to check out: